A topic from the subject of Green Chemistry in Chemistry.

 Procedure

 1. Calibrate the calorimeters by adding a known amount of hot water to each and measuring the temperature change.
+Record the initial and final temperatures.

-5. Calculate the energy released or absorbed by each reaction using the formula:
+6. Calculate the energy released or absorbed by each reaction using the formula:

-Energy = mass of water specific heat capacity of water temperature change
+Energy (Joules) = mass of water (grams) × specific heat capacity of water (4.18 J/g°C) × temperature change (°C)

-3. Stir gently to ensure uniform mixing.
+3. Stir gently but continuously to ensure uniform mixing and prevent localized temperature differences.

-4. Record temperature changes carefully and consistently.
+4. Record temperature changes carefully and consistently at regular intervals.

 Significance

 This experiment demonstrates the importance of energy efficiency in chemistry.
 By understanding the energy requirements of chemical reactions, scientists can design more efficient processes that conserve energy and reduce waste.
 This has important implications for industries such as manufacturing, pharmaceuticals, and energy production.
+The efficiency of a reaction can be assessed by comparing the energy released or absorbed to the amount of reactants used.
+A more efficient reaction will produce more energy per unit of reactant.

 Share on: